tomheylenquench/n8nDocker/README.md

 ---

-**⚠️ Important**: This setup includes self-signed certificates suitable for development and testing.
-For production use, obtain certificates from a trusted Certificate Authority or use Let's Encrypt.
+**⚠️ Important**: This setup includes self-signed certificates and is designed for **local testing of production-like environments**.
+It should not be used directly in production without proper security hardening and CA-issued certificates.